 Our restated certificate of incorporation did not authorize any shares of preferred stock.
 On April 4, 2008 our Board of Directors approved an amendment to our restated certificate of incorporation to reclassify 200,000 shares of our common stock as shares of Series A Preferred Stock and authorizing the issuance of up to 200,000 shares of Series A Preferred Stock.
 The amendment was also approved by the holders of a majority of the shares of our outstanding common stock through a written consent first solicited on April 7, 2008.
-On April 24, 2008 we filed our certificate of amendment to our restated certificate of incorporation and on April 25, 2008, we issued 30,000 shares of Series A Preferred Stock to a company controlled by Bruce E. Toll, one of our directors, at a purchase price of \$500 per share for total proceeds of \$15,000,000.
+On April 24, 2008 we filed our certificate of amendment to our restated certificate of incorporation and on April 25, 2008, we sold 30,000 shares of Series A Preferred Stock to a company controlled by Bruce E. Toll, one of our directors.
 The following is a brief description of the terms of the Series A Preferred Stock.
 Capitalized terms not otherwise defined below have the same meaning as defined in our certificate of amendment.